 You will have to manually set your location by clicking on the map.

-mentioned, the RDF Mapper can upload your bearings and download
+mentioned, RDF-Mapper can upload your bearings and download

 bearings from other RDF stations to present them on your screen, using

-if you would like to use your own server Jonathan will offer you all
+if you would like to use your own server that's no problem either.

 Some test results on UHF